readyready15728/misc/stardew-valley-notes.md

 * "Placing floor or path tiles under your scarecrows is a smart trick to prevent them from being accidentally destroyed or uprooted when you use your scythe or pickaxe to clear out withered crops or weeds."
+* Tiles are also great for preventing trees that are being tapped from dropping debris.
 * Fishing can be very frustrating.
 What's worked for me so far is casting the line out as far as possible with the Training Rod, which will presumably become useless at level 5 of Fishing.